Protecting Heritage and Nature at Tatton Park

 23 March 2026

-Tatton Park in Knutsford, Cheshire is a Grade II* Registered Park and Garden and includes Tatton Mere which is part of the Tatton Meres Site of Special Scientific Interest (SSSI) and the internationally recognised Midland Meres & Mosses Ramsar site.
+Tatton Park in Knutsford, Cheshire is a Grade II* Registered Park and Garden and includes Tatton Mere which is part of the Tatton Meres Site of Special Scientific Interest (SSSI) and the internationally recognised Midland Meres and Mosses Ramsar site.
 The character of the landscape reflects centuries of human activity and environmental change and includes archaeological remains from the prehistoric to medieval periods.

 Much of the present character is derived from 18th and 19th century landscape interventions which included the creation of tree-lined avenues, water management features and woodland plantations with deliberately designed lines of sight for the Grade I listed Tatton Hall.